devanandp/moonpay/README.md

 # Moonpay app

 Custom application for Moonpay in React Native.
 Envisioned my thoughts to create some new features in Moonpay curated for every individual customer using our app

-This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

 # Getting Started